olulesi/sei-project-3/README.md

 #### Explore Page:

-* A index view of all spaces and a filtered list of the spaces based on
-* category with the name and number of likes of each space when hoovered
+* A index view of all spaces and a filtered list of the spaces based on category with the name and number of likes of each space when hoovered.
-* Transitions to different categories upon clicking a different category
+* Transitions to different categories upon clicking a different category.

 ## Process